 How NYC Could Reset Its School Help for New Migrants

-Last month, the administration of Mayor Eric Adams at long last scuttled its ill-considered $432 million no-bid contract for asylee services with a questionably qualified provider whose performance left a great deal to be desired.
+Recently, the administration of Mayor Eric Adams at long last scuttled its ill-considered $432 million no-bid contract for asylee services.
+So dubious were the contractor's qualifications and performance that months earlier the City comptroller had stopped further payments.

 The question now is: Could the administration be open to a reset in managing how it provides shelter, assistance, and education to the more than 180,000 asylum-seeking migrants who have arrived in New York City in the past two years?